Richibi’s Weblog

 With which he fills th’ immortal Juno’s arms.”

-to ask her lover, when next he courts
+to ask her lover,

-the rites of love, to prove he is indeed
+to prove he is indeed

 appropriately